vicchi/wp-avertere/readme.txt

 The current version of the plugin doesn't touch comments but after a redirect is set up they won't be visible due to the inherent nature of a redirect.
 The next version of the plugin will support the ability to copy comments from the source URL to the redirected target URL as long as that URL is on the same WordPress powered site.

-= WP Redirect isn't available in my language; can I submit a translation? =
+= WP Avertere isn't available in my language; can I submit a translation? =

 WordPress and this plugin use the gettext tools to support internationalisation.
-The source file containing each string that needs to be translated ships with the plugin in `wp-redirect/lang/src/wp-biographia.po`.
+The source file containing each string that needs to be translated ships with the plugin in `wp-avertere/lang/src/wp-biographia.po`.
 See the [I18n for WordPress Developers](http://codex.wordpress.org/I18n_for_WordPress_Developers) page for more information or get in touch for help and hand-holding.

 = I want to amend/hack/augment this plugin; can I do this? =

 Totally; this plugin is licensed under the GNU General Public License v2 (GPLV2).
 See http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt for the full license terms.

+= Where does the name WP Avertere come from? =

+WP Avertere is named after the latin for "divert", meaning to turn aside from a path or course.

 == Screenshots ==